Leveraging Neural Graph Compilers in Machine Learning Research for Edge-Cloud Systems: Evaluation

 \subsubsection{Network Architecture \& Layer Composition}

 We perform experiments on off-the-shelf architectures and more fine-grained blocks.
-Evaluating widespread models yields general insights, such as whether vendors favor a particular architectural style.
+Evaluating widespread models yields general insights, such as whether vendors favor a particular architectural style. \Cref{tab:archspecs} summarizes the architecture specifications.

-\Cref{tab:archspecs} summarizes the architecture specifications.
-We use the \texttt{timm}~\cite{rw2019timm} library that ensures consistent implementations to access off-the-shelf architectures, so exact parameter and MAC counts may differ slightly from those reported in original publications.
+We use the \texttt{timm}~\cite{rw2019timm} library to access consistent off-the-shelf implementations and compute parameter and MAC counts with torchinfo\footnote{https://pypi.org/project/torchinfo/} under the same input configuration.
+Because MAC-counting conventions differ across tools and publications, we use these values primarily to compare relative model complexity within a single measurement pipeline rather than to reproduce the canonical complexity values reported in the original publications.
 We consider five architectural families and three consecutively increasing model sizes per family.
-We include two convolutional-based (ResNets~\cite{resnet}, EfficientNets~\cite{efficientnet}) and two transformer-based (Swins~\cite{swin}, DeiTs~\cite{deit}).
-Additionally, we include ConvNeXts~\cite{convnext} as a hybrid approach that is a convolutional-based model but includes design principles from transformers.
+We include two convolutional-based (ResNets~\cite{resnet}, EfficientNets~\cite{efficientnet}) and two transformer-based (Swins~\cite{swin}, DeiTs~\cite{deit}) architectures.
+Additionally, we include ConvNeXts~\cite{convnext} as a hybrid approach, which is a convolutional-based model with design principles from transformers. \Cref{tab:blockspecs} summarizes the per-block specifications.